John Tuzo Wilson: Honours and awards

 He was elected president-elect (1978–1980) and president (1980–1982) of the American Geophysical Union.

 He also served as the director general of the Ontario Science Centre from 1974 to 1985.

 Wilson and his plate tectonic theory are commemorated on the grounds of the Centre by a giant "immovable" spike that records the amount of plate movement since Wilson's birth.

 The J. Tuzo Wilson Medal of the Canadian Geophysical Union recognizes achievements in geophysics.
 He is also commemorated by a named memorial professorship and an eponymous annual public lecture delivered at the University of Toronto.
+The J. Tuzo Wilson Research Wing of the William G. Davis Building at the University of Toronto Mississauga is named in his honour.

 He is one of the 2016 inductees into Legends Row: Mississauga Walk of Fame.

 Personal life

 Photography

 Wilson was an avid traveller and took a large number of photographs during his travels to many destinations, including European countries, parts of the then USSR, China, the southern Pacific, Africa, and to both polar regions.
 Although many of his photos are geological—details of rocks and their structures or panoramas of large formations—the bulk of his photos are of the places, activities and people that he saw on his travels: landscapes, city views, monuments, sites, instruments, vehicles, flora and fauna, occupations and people.